brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 We have created two functions and exposed them as servcies, it is now time to test the services we created.

 ## ![7](../img/7b.png) Create a webpage to show the document from the search service
+Its important to be able to test our services and the return documents.
+In this section we will create a small HTTP app similiar to POSTMAN.
+We will call our application "Postrapper."
+We do this because most customer sites often have security policies in place that block ports or require access to https via a broswer proxy.
+Its simple to creat and application that uses https through the browser and its a great learning opportunity on the use of a REST based API.

+It is quite simple to create a fetch request that passes in a json document as an argument to a POST method of an HTTP request.
+The sntax is below.

 ```js
         const response = await fetch(webhook_url, {